VIVEKANANDA DAS

 2️⃣ Summarizing a continuous variable [Video Link]

-This module uses data from the American Time Use Survey conducted by the U.S. Bureau of Labor Statistics
+This module uses data from the American Time Use Survey conducted by the U.S. Bureau of Labor Statistics.

 The written version of module 3 is available here.